-Two schedules S1 and S2 are said to be view equal iff following below conditions are satisfied :
+Two schedules S1 and S2 are said to be view-equivalent if the below conditions are satisfied :

-If a transaction T1 reading data item A from initial database in S1 then in S2 also T1 should read A from initial database.
+1) Initial Read: If a transaction T1 reads data item A from the database in S1 then in S2 also T1 should read A from database.

-Transaction T2 is reading A form initial database.
+Transaction T2 is reading A from the database.

-Above two schedule are not view equal as in S1 :T3 is reading A updated by T2, in S2 T3 is reading A updated by T1.
+Above two schedules are not view-equivalent as in S1 :T3 is reading A updated by T2, in S2 T3 is reading A updated by T1.

-Above two schedule are not view as Final write operation in S1 is done by T1 while in S2 done by T2.
+Above two schedules are not view-equivalent as Final write operation in S1 is done by T1 while in S2 done by T2.

 View Serializability: A Schedule is called view serializable if it is view equal to a serial schedule (no overlapping transactions).